jurta/jurta.github.io/README.md

 But over time Drupal became a burden.
 With every new release of a minor version (about every month) with fixes of security vulnerabilities it required upgrading the site.
 Often automatic upgrades failed for various reasons.
-After a few upgrades this process became too boring, and my excitement about Drupal went away.
+After a few upgrades this process became too boring and disappointing, and my excitement about Drupal vanished.
 Also I tried to upgrade the major version from Drupal 6 to Drupal 7, but the whole process took so much time, so that eventually I asked myself “Why should I do this?” and abandoned the attempt.
 All these problems is what is called _technical debt_ - implied